 But his 2010-11 season was an absolute disaster.
 Sure, his team still made the tournament (only to get blown out in the opener), but Pearl was fired soon after.

 And why would such a successful coach be fired?
-Well, because he was also a not-so-successful cheat.
+Well, because he didn't play by the NCAA rulebook.
 Pearl was cited for illegally contacting recruits, was suspended and forced to coach the entire season with no salary.
 And it was all rather ironic, because two decades ago, while an assistant at the University of Iowa, Pearl acted as a whistle-blower on a rival college's recruiting violations.

 So much for being that up-and-comer...